FrancoLiberali/readthedocs-test/docs/badaas-orm/tutorial.rst

 Although in the previous tutorial we achieved our goal of differentiating the two Paris, the way to do it is debatable since the population of the cities can evolve and, then, the result of this query can change.
-Therefore, we are now going to improve this query by obtaining a city called Paris whose country is called France.
+Therefore, we are now going to improve this query by obtaining the city called Paris whose country is called France.

 In the tutorial_3.go file you will find that we can perform this query as follows: